 The majority of our teachers are DigiPen undergraduates who are pursuing a career in digital interactive entertainment industry at DigiPen so their knowledge already surpasses curriculum.
 Additionally, we personally interview, hire and train each instructor.
 Instructors must undergo background checks, drug screening, and a two-week training program.

-The Zero Engine is a powerful piece of proprietary software developed by DigiPen to facilitate learning programming and game making.
-The Zero Engine allows beginning students to jump into the game-making process from day one and have the ability to manipulate different components of a game to see how it affects a game’s properties.
-This user-friendly software shows students the specific programming code behind game functions and, as students become more familiar with programming, they can begin to utilize their own code to handle game functions.
-Students receive a free membership to ProjectFUN, which includes the Zero Engine software, to continue their studies at home.
+The Zero Engine was a powerful piece of proprietary software developed by DigiPen to facilitate learning programming and game making.
+The Zero Engine allowed beginning students to jump into the game-making process from day one and have the ability to manipulate different components of a game to see how it affects a game’s properties.
+This user-friendly software showed students the specific programming code behind game functions and, as students become more familiar with programming, they could begin to utilize their own code to handle game functions.
+Zero Engine is no longer supported.

-What experience level or knowledge is required to attend the workshops?
+What experience level or knowledge is required to attend the some of the programs?

 No experience is necessary!
-Level 1 workshops do not require any programming or software experience.
-Although basic typing and computer skills are useful in all of the workshops, anyone motivated enough to enroll is qualified to participate.
+Most programs do not require any programming or software experience.
+Although basic typing and computer skills are useful in all of our programs, anyone motivated enough to enroll is qualified to participate.

 Are there alternative daily lunches provided for participants with special dietary needs?